plmday/Kiwi/Kiwi.md

 ###2.8.
 Target Block

-A target block should *alert* some one!
+A target block should *alert* someone!

 ```
 !html